aswnrhdev/MERNAUTH/README.md

 To get started with MERN-Cleanse, follow these steps

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine
-2. Navigate to the project directory and install dependencies using npm or yarn.
+2. Navigate to the project directory and install dependencies using npm or yarn
 3. Configure your MongoDB connection URI in the server configuration file.
 4. Start the development server by running `npm run dev`.
 5. Explore the project structure and start building your MERN stack application!